idiocc/nicer/README.md

 ## `constructor(`<br/>&nbsp;&nbsp;`boundary: string,`<br/>`): Nicer`

 Creates a transform that emits objects with a header buffer and the body stream.
 The body stream is a pass-through so all data must be written as it comes, the request doesn't pause for data to be consumed.
 The header is a buffer which can be parsed more and/or decrypted, but it does not stream.
 The assumption is the headers are short therefore a header buffer is accumulated until `\r\n` is found.
-Just make sure to run behind NginX then it should be alright.
+Just make sure to run behind _NginX_ then it should be alright.

 <table>
 <tr><th>

-__<a name="type-_nicernicer">`_nicer.Nicer`</a>__: A stream that emits objects with a header buffer and the body PassThrough stream.
+__<a name="type-nicer">`Nicer`</a>__: A stream that emits objects with a header buffer and the body PassThrough stream.

 |     Name      |      Type       |          Description           |
 | ------------- | --------------- | ------------------------------ |